|Society for Creative Anachronism, Inc.|

 Autocrat -- The individual in charge of a specific event.
 This person is often an unsung hero, who works hard to obtain a site, work out all of the details necessary to use the site (getting privies, etc.,), and more.

-Avacal, Principality of -- a Principality of the Kingdom of An Tir.
-The region covered by this Principality is the Canadian provinces of Saskatchewan, Alberta, and the eastern portion of British Columbia, plus the Yukon and Northwest Territories.
-More details about Avacal can be found at their website: http://www.avacal-sca.org.
+Avacal, Kingdom of -- formerly a Principality of the Kingdom of An Tir.
+The region covered by this Kingdom is the Canadian provinces of Saskatchewan, Alberta, and the eastern portion of British Columbia, plus the Yukon and Northwest Territories.
+Avacal's first Crown tournament was in May, 2015 (A.S.
+L), and their first Coronation was June 26-28, 2015 (A.S.
+L).
+More details about Avacal can be found at their website: http://www.avacal.org/SitePages/Home.aspx.

 Award -- The Royalty of the SCA may grant a variety of awards to those that they find worthy.
 This award structure ranges from awards that grant arms (armigerous awards) to those that do not (non-armigerous awards).
 Most awards are granted at the whim of the Royalty, although many are designed to reward specific skills, behavior, etc. However, the Royalty are busy people, and cannot possibly know everyone in their Principality or Kingdom.
 It is helpful if you feel someone is deserving of reward that you write a letter of recommendation ... anyone can do it, for any award (in other words, you don't have to have the award yourself to recommend someone for that award) ...